-Are you one of those guys who are burning the candle at both ends and maybe only getting 4 or 5 hours of sleep a night?
+Are you one of the many people in West Palm who are burning the candle at both ends and maybe only getting 4 or 5 hours of sleep a night?
 Are you also one of those guys having problems with his sex drive and feeling out of sorts?
-Well, recent studies done in the last 3 years show that these symptoms could all be due to the effect of sleep on testosterone – just how, though, may be a chicken and egg question!
+Well, recent studies done in West Palm in the last 3 years show that these symptoms could all be due to the effect of sleep on testosterone – just how, though, may be a chicken and egg question!

 While it’s true that lower testosterone levels can be the cause of a sluggish sex drive and irritability it seems to be a matter of research opinion whether low sleep levels cause low testosterone or low testosterone causes lack of sleep.

 Weight Loss For Good - The 80-20 Rule!

 Convincing Your Husband to Check His Testosterone Level

 From the time they are little boys playing cowboys and Indians in the backyard, men are taught that they should be "manly."
 The macho image saturates the media in movies, television, and books.
 Even the romance novels aimed at women feature manly men with unbuttoned shirts on the cover.

 It has become almost an unspoken rule that for a man to be respected, he should be strong, unemotional, and independent.
 With this in mind, think about what you may be doing to your husband if you question his manhood?

 As the concerned wife, you may not think apprehension about testosterone levels have anything to do with questioning his manhood, but to your husband, you are doing just that.
 The very word testosterone has become synonymous with manliness.
 There are many jokes made about the "testosterone in the room" when men try to show up each other.

 It is no wonder that the phrase "Honey, maybe you have low testosterone" is almost guaranteed to evoke an unsavory response.
 If the hormone is a concern, you cannot put your husband on the defensive by seemingly implying that he is not enough of a man.